logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

             self.wfc_log_function(self)

 ```
-By reaching this point, you should now have all the essential components needed to operate your WFC.
+By reaching this point, you should now have all the essential components needed to operate your graph based WFC.
 In the following section, we will explore how to develop case-specific methods to interact with the code we've already written.

 ## Sudoku WFC Parts: